 This way I finally understood the declension of the adjective!Student of the 7th grade, German school Tenerife

-Learn to know the only table, that you must learn for the declension of the adjective.
+Get to know the only table, that you have to learn for adjective declination.

 Remember this table permanently, after only one glance!